-- A drug to protect the thyroid gland will be given to you.
-Take it as you have been told.
+- A drug to protect the thyroid gland will be given to your child.
+Give it to your child as you have been told.
 If this is not done, the chance of thyroid cancer later in life may be raised.
-Talk with your doctor.
+Talk with the doctor.

 - It is given as a shot into a vein.

-- Drink lots of noncaffeine liquids before the test and for at least 48 hours after the test as your doctor has told you.
+- Have your child drink lots of noncaffeine liquids before the test and for at least 48 hours after the test as the doctor has told you.